EXPLAINER: Why Macron, French unions at odds over pensions - KESQ

 OPPOSITION TO THE PLANNED CHANGES

-Opinion polls show a majority of French are opposed to the plan.
+Opinion polls show a majority of French are opposed to the measure.
 Thursday’s protests, the first public show of resistance toward the measures, gathered larger crowds than in past years.

 France’s eight main workers’ unions are calling on the government to abandon the age measure altogether.
 It is the first time since 2010 that all the unions joined forces against a planned reform.